togarashimayo/togarashimayo.github.io/content/recipes/dungeon_meshi/golem-lunch.md

 ---
 # Delicious in Dungeon (Episode 4) - Golem field fresh veggie lunch

-## Golem cabbage stew
+## Whole stewed cabbage

 ### Ingredients
 - 1 small head green cabbage
-- 1/4 lb bacon
+- 7-8 strips of pork belly or bacon
 - 2 medium onions
 - 1 large carrot
-- 2 medium yellow potatoes
+- 4-6 small yellow potatoes
 - 1 tbsp neutral flavoured oil
 - 4-6 cups vegetable stock
+- 4 cloves minced garlic
 - Bay leaf

 ### Steps

-1. Decore the cabbage.
-Cut each cabbage half into quarters.
+1. Decore and halve the cabbage.
 2. Cut the carrot into 1/2 inch coins.
-3. Cut the potatoes into large chunks.
-4. Dice the bacon.
-5. In a large pot on medium heat, heat 1 tbsp neutral flavoured oil.
-Once heated, cook the bacon until crispy.
-Remove from the heat but keep the fat.
+3. In a large pot on medium heat, heat 1 tbsp neutral flavoured oil.
+Once heated, sear the bacon or pork belly.
+Drain on a paper towel.
-6. Add onion and cook until translucent.
+4. Drain the pot until you have 2 tbsp of fat left.
+Add onion and a splash of water and use a spatula to scrape up the browned bits.
+Cook those onions until transparent.
-7. Add carrot and cook till softened.
+5. Add the carrot and garlic and cook until you can smell the garlic.
-8. Add potatoes and cook for a few minutes.
-9. Add cabbage leaves and cook till wilted.
-10. Add the vegetable stock and bay leaf.
+6. Add the stock, bay leaf, seared meat, stock, and cabbage halves.
 Bring to a boil.
-Then reduce the heat to medium-low, cover the pot with a lid, and cook for 15 minutes.
+7. Once boiled, reduce the heat to medium-low, cover the pot with a lid, and cook for 60-90 minutes.
+8. Remove the solids from the soup as it's needed for blanching the salad veggies.
+9. Plate the soup and the solida as if they're from the show.

 ## Turnip salad

-*I found Senshi's recipe nasty and don't recommend making it yourself without modifications*

 ### Ingredients (serves 1)
-- 1 small turnip or parsnip
+- 1 small white turnip or parsnip
 - 1 small carrot with greens
 - 1 tbsp olive oil
 - Salt to taste